ASVBPREAUBV/linux-sysadmin-basics/pipes_and_redirects.md

 ```
 # this is the redirect sign: >
-# It writes STDOUT to a file
+# It writes STDOUT to a file,
+# If the file doesnt exist it creates it
+# If the file exists it overrides it
+echo "test" > test.file
+# this is the same as above
+echo "test" 1> test.file

+# If you dont want to override the file use >>
+echo "test2" >> test.file

+# If you want to write STDERR to a file use
+ls -l nonexistentfile >> test.file

+# takes a file and produces STDIN to funnel into an command
+cat < test.file

 ```

 ## Linux Process Channels